-STEP ACTION WAIT FOR CONFIRMATION NOTES

-NO.

-10 Enter third digit of the selected PIN by

-pressing and releasing the left turn

-signal switch until the selected digit is

-present.

-11 Press right turn switch 1 time and re- The new digit will replace the current

-lease. in odometer window.

-12 Enter fourth digit of new PIN by XMUTUR/

-pressing and releasing the left turn DI EV_DAVIDQOM

-signal switch until the selected digit is THE T DATIDOUT

-present.
-SYLLE 5

-13 Press right turn switch 1 time and re- The new digit will replace the current

-lease. in odometer window.

-14 Enter fifth digit of the new PIN by HODIZED

-pressing and releasing the left turn

-signal switch until the selected digit is

-present.

-15 Press right turn switch 1 time and re-

-lease. in odometer window.
+STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 10 Enter third digit of the selected PIN by pressing and releasing the left turn signal switch until the selected digit is present.
+11 Press right turn switch 1 time and release.
+The new digit will replace the current in odometer window.
+12 Enter fourth digit of new PIN by pressing and releasing the left turn signal switch until the selected digit is present.
+13 Press right turn switch 1 time and release.
+The new digit will replace the current in odometer window.
+14 Enter fifth digit of the new PIN by pressing and releasing the left turn signal switch until the selected digit is present.
+MOTOR?
+LEY-DAVIDSON 15 Press right turn switch 1 time and release.
+The new digit will replace the current in odometer window.
 16 Push the OFF/RUN switch to OFF .
-Pushing the OFF/RUN switch to OFF

-stores the new PIN in the module.
+HORIZED Pushing the OFF/RUN switch to OFF stores the new PIN in the module.